bekkayya/session_manager/README.md

 This was created to fill the void left by the removal of ooba's save/load session, expanded/forked/derived from the Autosave extension with features and options I personally find useful.

-(its clunky in parts mostly because I'm unfamiliar with gradio)

 Feel free to use/extend/modify.
 PR fixes welcome.

 ![picture of a user interface with toggles, sliders, and buttons](https://github.com/bekkayya/session_manager/blob/main/menus_preview.png)